 For Immediate Release, March 14, 2017 Contacts: Nick Cady, Cascadia Wildlands, (541) 434-1463, firstname.lastname@example.org Amaroq Weiss, Center for Biological Diversity, (707) 779-9613, email@example.com Greg Loarie, Earthjustice, (415) 217-2000, firstname.lastname@example.org Tom Wheeler, Environmental Protection Information Center, (707) 822-7711, email@example.com Joseph Vaile, Klamath-Siskiyou Wildlands Center, (541) 488-5789, firstname.lastname@example.org Conservation Groups Oppose Effort … Continue reading Cascadia Goes to Court to Defend Wolf Protections in California

 Extermination.
 Seen as incompatible with the settlement of the West, the gray wolf was trapped, poisoned and shot by state and federal governments and private bounty hunters to the point of near extinction.
 Protection.
-The species has been listed on the federal Endangered Species Act since the 1973.
-However, as of 2019 these protections are … Continue reading Gray Wolf Background and Resources
+The species had been listed on the federal Endangered Species Act (ESA) since the 1973.
+However, as of October 2020, the … Continue reading Gray Wolf Background and Resources

 *Area of Known Wolf Activity (AKWA) is designated by ODFW showing where wolves and/or packs have been documented repeatedly over a period of time.
-2020 April 2020: The annual Wolf Report has been released by ODFW.
-It reports 158 wolves in Oregon , which is a 15% increase over the previous year.
-There are 22 … Continue reading Oregon Wolf Recovery Chronology
+2020 November 3, 2020: Less than a month later, a second wolf has been poached in the same vicinity of the previous poaching in late September.
+She was a sub-adult of … Continue reading Oregon Wolf Recovery Chronology

 For Immediate Release, August 3, 2016 Contacts: Nick Cady, Cascadia Wildlands, (314) 482-3746, email@example.comAmaroq Weiss, Center for Biological Diversity, (707) 779-9613, firstname.lastname@example.org John Mellgren, Western Environmental Law Center, (541) 359-0990, email@example.com Wildlife Agency to Kill Wolves in Northeast Washington Members of Profanity Peak Pack To Be Targeted in Ferry County OLYMPIA, Wash.— Washington Department of … Continue reading Wolves Being Killed in Northeast Washington